TadavomnisT/Free_Books-Documents/An_introduction_to_computer_cryptography_EN/An_introduction_to_computer_cryptography_EN.md

 1.1 What is the concept of cryptography?

-The main purpose in cryptography is to hide a data in a way that no one can see it, except the person who knows a key.
+The main purpose in cryptography is to hide a data\[1\] in a way that no one can see it, except the person who knows a key.
 It is important to say that cryptography is totally different from an authentication system.
 Let’s see an example of cryptography.

 Suppose we have a data called “Plain Data”:

+Note\[1\]: A data can be anything, <span id="anchor"></span>a concept, a word, a speech, anything that can be expressed with a special rule based on mathematics.
+In the field of computers, we may mean anything by data , files, information, etc.

 Plain text: